How Smart Are Cats? Instinct and Intelligence In Cats

-Object permanence is the ability of animals to recognize that when an object disappears from sight, it still exists.
+Object permanence is the ability to recognize that when an object disappears from sight, it still exists.
 Because cats are adapted as skilled hunters, they do indeed have this ability.
 Working memory is the ability to hold information temporarily and use it to make a decision, and cats do seem to have a working memory of at least a minute.
-Cats do also appear to have long term memory.
+Cats also appear to have long-term memory.

 - Physical causality